 Until today, the company was able to raise a whopping $994 million in venture capital funding.
 An additional $1.2 billion was raised during the company’s recent IPO, valuing it at $8.1 billion.

-Let’s dive into them in more detail.
+Let’s dive deeper into them in the following section.

 Connected Fitness Products